davechurilla/Team-One-exercise/README.md

 Only "Vanilla" Javascript was used for the development of this web application, without the assistance of jQuery, plugins, or additional Javascript libraries.
 Functionality of the photo gallery slider is written in `app/scripts/main.js`.
 Some additional global helper functions are defined in the `app/scripts/global` file.
 Upon `gulp build`, both files are validated, compressed and concatenated into one bundled file and then output to `dist/scripts/main.js`.
 Modernizr is also used to test for supported browser features.
 It is referenced in the head of the HTML file so all helper functions are available for use before the page DOM is loaded.

-JSLint is used for testing and validation of the scripts througout development and in the final build.
+JSLint is used for testing and validation of the scripts throughout development and in the final build.
 Scripts passed the linter tests with no errors and are compliant to coding standards and best practices.

 As with the source HTML and SCSS files, the Javascript code is written in a clean, organized format with plenty of helpful comments that explain each section of the scripts for ease and reading, testing and future updates.

 ## Final Thoughts

 The completed application has been tested in current versions of all popular modern browsers and devices.
-Browsers consderied are current versions of the following: Chrome, Firefox, Safari (for Mac only), Internet Exporer 11+ (Windows only), iOS, and Android.
+Browsers consderied are current versions of the following: Chrome, Firefox, Safari (for Mac only), Internet Explorer 11+ (Windows only), iOS, and Android.
 The photo gallery functionality and transition animations work in everything and throw no errors.

 Page load time is minimal since all assets have been concatenated, compressed, and bundled for full optimization.
 To quickly view the complete and final build, point your browser to [this subdomain](http://teamone.davechurilla.com) on my personal server.